EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/07-Provision-And-Deploy.md

         ```bash title=""
         az cognitiveservices account purge --location <region> --resource-group <resource-group> --name <openai-resource-name>
         ```

+3. At any point during provisioning of resources, the deployment can fail due to transient or network issues.
+For such occurrences, you can take either of following actions:

+    - Restart the deployment with `azd up` command.

+    - If the above fails, you can delete the existing deployment with `azd down --purge`, create a new `azd` env with `azd env new` and follow the deployment steps from previous section.

 ### Destroy Old Deployment and Create New